(Cape Town, Kruger, Johannesburg)

 Travel today between Cape Town and Hoedspruit via Johanneburg.

-Private Transfer from Hoedspruit airport to the lodge.
+Private Transfer from the Kapama lodge to the Kruger lodge.

 This afternoon you'll meet up with others at the lodge and embark on your afternoon game drive.
 Sunrise and sunset are when the animals are most active.
 You'll be out in the reserve for a few hours before returning back to the lodge to freshen up for dinner.
 A private vehicle can be booked at an additional cost dependent on availability.

 Garonga Safari Camp is an exclusive 12 bed camp in the greater Makalali Conservancy situated west of the Kruger National Park.
 This unassuming sanctuary promises an intimate wildlife encounter in an unhurried environment where you can unwind, sleep deeply and be yourself.

 Before first light you'll meet up with others at the lodge and embark on your early morning game drive.
 Sunrise and sunset are when the animals are most active.
 You'll be out in the reserve for a few hours before returning back to the lodge for breakfast.
 A private vehicle can be booked at an additional cost depending on availability.